atsb/daikatana-restoration-project/README.md

 For comparison sake, I will be looking at other ports, such as yamagi quake 2 for pulling in those small similarities that the code shares.
 I will be fixing the archaic makefiles for this.

+# How to contribute

+I dislike complicated stuff.
+Fork, hack, PR and repeat :) I'm more than happy for anyone to contribute, as long as your code quality is good and you are reasonably experienced in C/C++.

 Let's get to work.